Today's Articles

 Her thesis, "The Comparative Reliability of Objective Tests in English Grammar," examined four kinds of English grammar tests (using the standards proposed by the National Education Association).
 Her four test types included true-false, multiple-choice, completion, and matching questions.
 All tests covered the same subject areas, difficulty levels, and comparable numbers of factual and reasoning questions.
 This unpublished thesis did not change the course of grammar assessment, but it motivated Prosser to further her education and appeared to ignite her interest in psychology.
 Upon receiving her master's degree, Prosser left Anderson High School in 1927 to accept a faculty member at Tillotson College.

-At Tillotson, she displayed her teaching and leadership skills and truly dedicated herself to the educational and psychological development of Black students.
+At Tillotson, she displayed her teaching and leadership skills and dedicated herself to Black students' educational and psychological development.
 She was allowed to organize a series of lectures from 1929 to 1930, including a lecture by George Washington Carver.
 Overall, Prosser was at Tillotson College from 1921 to 1930, serving as "Dean, Registrar, and Professor of Education.
 Aside from the president, Prosser was second in terms of administrative authority.
 Her influences extended well beyond the classroom walls or administrative offices.
 Prosser transferred to another dual teaching and administrative position at Tougaloo College in Tougaloo, Mississippi.
-Even as their Dean and Registrar, she accepted the Principal of Tougaloo High School.
+Even as their dean and registrar, she accepted the principal position of Tougaloo High School.

 Her career took an important turn when she applied for and was awarded aid from the General Education Board (established by John D. Rockefeller in 1902).
 In her application, she noted, "I am interested in that research which will lead to better teaching in elementary and high schools."
 She received $1,000 to apply for another year of graduate studies.
 Prosser spent the 1931-1932 academic year at the University of Cincinnati residence.
 Prosser returned to Tougaloo College for the 1932-1933 academic year while still working on her dissertation as a faculty member.
 Her dissertation was approved in June of 1933.